Code-Institute-Submissions/Ivolunteer/README.md

 The website has been tested on a variety of devices such as Desktop, Laptop, tablet and mobile.
 Apart from testing on my own electronic devices got a little help from family and friends to help check responsiveness.
 "Am I Responsive" and Chrome dev tools was also great help for this.

+Tested across multiple browsers; Safari, Chrome, & Firefox.

 Navbar menu links manually tested to ensure re-direction to right page when clicked.

 Burger icon manually tested when clicked collapses on smaller devices.

+Ivolunteer navbar logo re-directs to first page when clicked.

+Adjust width of browser window to confirm images are displayed attractively.

 Manually tested carousel arrows to make sure images swipe and display according to previous/next command when clicked.

+Ensure all text laid over on images can be easily read.

+Confirm that the overlay text on images do not display on smaller devices by adjusting the width of the browser window.

 Drop down menus & radio buttons manually tested, making sure only one of the options can get selected when clicked.